Skip to Content (Press Enter) Skip to Footer (Press Enter)

 With regards to health, safety and wellbeing, the Board is updated monthly on safety performance and risk management.
 Trained mental health first aiders are available to all colleagues, which is complemented by Hobbycraft’s partnership with Retail Trust, a charity that provides practical and emotional support.
 The Group also operates flexible working arrangements, which all colleagues are invited to apply for.

-The Group invests in the learning and development of all colleagues; one example is the trainee manager programme to support colleagues in their journey to become store managers.
-The Group also continues to invest in the Artisan programme (our expert crafting colleagues who embody our love of craft and all things making), which aims to maximise colleagues’ talents.
+The Group invests in the learning and development of all colleagues.
+One example is the trainee manager programme to support colleagues in their journey to become store managers.
+The Group also continues to invest in the Artisan programme (our expert crafting colleagues who embody our love of craft and all things making) which aims to maximise colleagues’ talents.

 Relationships with suppliers, customers and others